The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 She was subsequently appointed as the Associate Director of Quality in Barnet, and later as the Divisional Director of Nursing and Therapies for the Southwest Division within Central London Community Trust (CLCH).

 Rosie is honoured to have also been awarded the title of ‘Queen’s Nurse’ by the Queen’s Nursing Institute.
-Rosie retired from full time work at CLCH in March 2022, and is now a part time Director of Nursing and works clinically when able.
+Rosie retired from full time work at CLCH in March 2022, and is recently retired from a part time Director of Nursing role.
+Rosie remains on the bank at CLCH for Director of Nursing or clinical work.

 (voting Board member)